unicode-org/message-format-wg/spec/formatting.md

 In a _pattern_, the resolved value of an _expression_ or _markup_ is used in its _formatting_.

-The shapes of resolved values are implementation-dependent, and different implementations MAY choose to perform different levels of resolution.
+The form that resolved values take is implementation-dependent, and different implementations MAY choose to perform different levels of resolution.

 > For example, the resolved value of the _expression_ `{|0.40| :number style=percent}`